ChirayuDodiya/Sign-Language-To-Text-Convertor-for-Speech-Impaired/README.md

 - **Description**: This script is used to collect data for training the model.
 - **How It Works**:
   1. Run the `collect.py` script.
-  2. The script opens a user interface where you can click on letters to indicate the corresponding ASL sign.
+  2. The script opens a user interface where you can click on letters to indicate the corresponding Sign Language.
 The Data is stored in \Data folder.
   3. Each click records the hand gesture as a data sample, which is saved for training.

 ### 2. Model Training